2008 Mumbai attacks: Taj Mahal Palace Hotel and Oberoi Trident

-Two hotels, The Taj Mahal Palace Hotel and the Oberoi Trident, were among the four locations targeted.
-Six explosions were reported at the Taj Hotel – one in the lobby, two in the elevators, three in the restaurant – and one at the Oberoi Trident.
+Two hotels, the Taj Mahal Palace Hotel and the Oberoi Trident, were among the four locations targeted.
+Six explosions were reported at the Taj Hotel – one in the lobby, two in the elevators, and three in the restaurant – and one at the Oberoi Trident.
 At the Taj, firefighters rescued 200 hostages from windows using ladders during the first night.

-CNN initially reported on the morning of 27 November 2008 that the hostage situation at the Taj Hotel had been resolved and quoted the police chief of Maharashtra stating that all hostages were freed; however, it was learned later that day that there were still two attackers holding hostages, including foreigners, in the Taj Hotel.
+CNN initially reported on the morning of 27 November 2008 that the hostage situation at the Taj Hotel had been resolved and quoted the police chief of Maharashtra, stating that all hostages were freed; later that day, though, two attackers were found to be still holding hostages, including foreigners, in the Taj Hotel.

-A number of European Parliament Committee on International Trade delegates were staying in the Taj Hotel when it was attacked, but none of them were injured.
+Several members of the European Parliament Committee on International Trade were staying at the Taj Hotel when it was attacked, but none were harmed.
 British Conservative Member of the European Parliament (MEP) Sajjad Karim (who was in the lobby when attackers initially opened fire there) and German Social Democrat MEP Erika Mann were hiding in different parts of the building.
 Also reported present was Spanish MEP Ignasi Guardans, who was barricaded in a hotel room.
 Another British Conservative MEP, Syed Kamall, reported that he along with several other MEPs left the hotel and went to a nearby restaurant shortly before the attack.
 Kamall also reported that Polish MEP Jan Masiel was thought to have been sleeping in his hotel room when the attacks started, but eventually left the hotel safely.
 Kamall and Guardans reported that a Hungarian MEP's assistant was shot.
 Also caught up in the shooting were the President of Madrid, Esperanza Aguirre, while checking in at the Oberoi Trident, and Indian MP N. N. Krishnadas of Kerala and Gulam Noon while having dinner at a restaurant in the Taj Hotel.
-Gautam Adani, a billionaire business tycoon of India was having dinner in Taj at 26 November night, he hid in the hotel basement for the night.
+Gautam Adani, a billionaire business tycoon of India, was having dinner in the Taj on November 26; he hid in the hotel kitchen and later in the toilet, and came out safely the next morning.